 You need to determine how many tutors you can hire, what courses you should cover, and how many hours of coverage you can provide based on your budget.
 Many tutoring program directors and coordinators across the country experience a similar feeling of anxiety mixed with hope (and a little fortune telling) as they get ready for the new year.

-With the unique challenges of each incoming class and every academic year (looking at you, 2020), tutoring programs do their best to provide services to best support students’ needs.
+With the unique challenges of each incoming class and every academic year, tutoring programs do their best to provide services to best support students’ needs.
 The difficulty is that we don’t necessarily know exactly what students need until the semester has begun and they’ve started their classes.
 At that point, it can be difficult to know if you’ve hired the right tutors to cover the necessary courses based on student demand.

 What happens if you have significant demand for courses that your tutors can’t cover?
 By that time, you may not have room in your budget to pivot to hire additional tutors to cover the relevant course(s), but you still want to support those students seeking help and, as such, don’t want to turn them away.